deepshooter/ClockOfClocks/README.md

 # ClockOfClocks
-A clock app in Jetpack Compose
+A Clock Of Clocks app in Jetpack Compose